Chatting with Amanda McLaren

 Is McLaren planning to build an SUV like some of your sports car rivals?

 “Absolutely not.
 Mike Flewitt, our CEO has already said ‘no SUVs’.
 We are a sports car company and we’re never going to be a high-volume car producer.
 We pride ourselves on the quality and craftsmanship of our cars."
-So, I take it you like you’re role is as brand ambassador at McLaren? "

 The opportunity to work for such an incredible company at such an exciting time in its growth, as well as making the connection between my father and the McLaren Group is fantastic.